beethovenxfi/sonic-staking/README.md

 A user deposits $S into the Sonic Staking contract and receives $stS based on the current rate.
 The $S that has been sent to the contract is first added to the pool and is not immediately delegated.

+To ensure it is not possible to bring the supply of $stS back to 0.
+A small amount (1e18) of $stS should be burnt on first deposit.
+This is not explicitly enforced, but will be part of the deployment.

 ### undelegate (user function)

 If a user wants to redeem $stS for $S, this is done with a two-step withdrawal process via the Sonic Staking contract.
 A user calls `undelegate()` on the Sonic Staking contract.
 The user needs to pass how many shares and from which validator he wants to undelegate.
 The $stS will be burned in the process.